 Slip, trip, and fall accidents can result in very serious injuries.
 The Law Offices of David I. Fuchs fights for clients to receive compensation for the following:

 - Concussions and other brain injuries

 - Broken bones and torn ligaments and tendons

 - Deep lacerations that require stitches or plastic surgery

 According to the Centers for Disease Control and Prevention (CDC), falls ca4 be especially dangerous for people 65 and older, as such accidents are more likely to result in broken bones and other severe injuries.
-Injuries resulting from a fall can have long-term impacts on your day-to-day life, so it’s important to reach out to a fall or slip lawyer in Fort Lauderdale if you’re suffering after one of these incidents.
+Injuries resulting from a fall can have long-term impacts on your day-to-day life, so it’s important to reach out to a Fort Lauderdale personal injury lawyer if you’re suffering after one of these incidents.